 The following broad research question guided this study: In what ways does the participant (re)construct his professional identities first as a teacher and then as a researcher?
 To gain thorough insights into the phenomenon researched and to understand the relationship between these two identities, I employed an instrumental case study.
 This methodological tool empowers me to examine identities in motion (Stake, 1995, 2005), because it allows me to seek out both what is common and what is particular about the case.
+In this project, I define case as the participant's shift in professional identities.
+The case is bound by the activities that my participant went through in his shifting trajectory.
 I look to particularize and not to generalize, as my obligation is to understand this one chosen case.